Ken P's Today in History

 Chevrolet Corvette history:

-• 1972 - Reynolds Metals Company, under contract to Chevrolet, begins building a body for the XP-895 Corvette prototype, duplicating the steel body in aluminum.
+• 1972 - Reynolds Metals Company, under contract to Chevrolet, begins building a body for the XP-895 Corvette prototype, duplicating the steel body in aluminum, using its 2036-T4 alloy with copper and magnesium.

 • 1991 - At the Sebring International Raceway in Sebring, Florida, the Sportscar Vintage Racing Association holds its Spring Fling III event, over four days.
 Jack Boxstrom enters No. 50 Corvette (early 1970s Corvette raced by John Greenwood) with John Greenwood driving.
 The car has to be withdrawn after three laps due to problems.